RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-10-citizen-science-with-openrov.markdown

 * Arduino - inexpensive micro-controller commonly used in robotics projects.
 * TCP/IP - the communication protocol of the Internet.
 TCP/IP handles all communications (commands, video) between the OpenROV and the pilot’s laptop.
 Radio waves (like WiFi) don't travel very well underwater, so ROV communication happens through a tether, copper wires that carry signals back and forth.

-Eric and David were kind enough to invite me to their OpenROV lab last week.
+Eric and David were kind enough to invite me to their lab/manufacturing facility last week.

 The OpenROV team has released all of their [schematics and source code](https://github.com/openrov) to the open source community, hence the word “open” in the company name.
 If you think the open source aspects of OpenROV are exciting, wait until you hear about the company's main mission: Underwater exploration.